Region-centric Image-Language Pretraining for Open-Vocabulary Detection: Experimental Results

-\paragraph{Transfer detection.}\quad We further evaluate \ours in the transfer detection setting, where the open-vocabulary detector trained on one dataset is tested on another dataset without any finetuning.
-Following the setup of ViLD~\citep{gu2022openvocabulary}, the detectors trained on LVIS$_{base}$ are evaluated on Objects365 dataset by simply replacing the text embeddings. \tabref{tab:transfer} shows that \ours achieves 19.8 AP, outperforming previous methods using ConvNet or ViT backbones of similar size.
+\paragraph{Transfer detection.}\quad We further evaluate \ours in the transfer detection setting, where the open-vocabulary detector trained on one dataset (LVIS$_{base}$) is tested on another dataset (Objects365) without any finetuning.
+By simply replacing the text embeddings, \tabref{tab:transfer} shows that \ours achieves 20.0 AP, outperforming previous methods using ConvNet or ViT backbones of similar size.